-Forfeiting our time with God today forfeits His peace in our minds today and tomorrow.
-We won’t be prepared to meet tomorrow’s challenges without spending time with Him today.
-Our character grows and builds upon the actions of today.
+Forfeiting our time with God today forfeits His peace in our minds moving forward.
+We won’t be prepared to meet future challenges without spending time with Him today.
+Our character grows and builds upon our present actions.

-Life is definitely busy.
-Our minds are overwhelmed with work family, ministry, etc. But we will only be “doing” and not “living” without the power of God in our lives.
+Life is definitely busy, and our minds are overwhelmed with work family, ministry, etc. But we will only be “doing” and not “living” without the power of God in our lives.

-Those who abide on the vine will be productively bearing fruit.
-The fruit He gives and blesses – the best fruit!
+Those who abide on the vine will be bearing healthy fruit — fruit He gives and blesses – the best fruit!
 Many Christians lack fruit because they aren’t disciplined in keeping their minds on Christ.
 They let their flesh rule them and just don’t make a plan to spend time learning and becoming.

 To wrestle with our flesh, we must make a plan.
 We need to know what and where to go to avoid wasting the time set aside to read His word by searching for where to begin.
 We need to think through when we will read our Bible, what Bible we will use, what study will we read, what reading plan or app will we use, what goals can we realistically set, and what in our lives needs to be strengthened by the truth of God’s Word.
 Making a plan to keep our minds stayed on God is the next right thing.